Governance: Role of Division of Strategic Planning and Governance

-The Secretariat is responsible for the care and servicing of the main governing bodies of the university: the Council, the Senate and the Court.
+The Division of Strategic Planning and Governance is responsible for the care and servicing of the main governing bodies of the university: the Council, the Senate and the Court.
 It also services the main Council standing committees: Finance and General Purposes Committee, Estates Committee and the University Management Advisory Group (UMAG).

 The office provides a point of contact and advice for the whole University community on all governance-related matters.